Meet the Headteacher

 Our values will be at the heart of everything we do at The Swan School:

-The curriculum at The Swan School will be tailored to provide a rigorous academic education.
-We will set the highest expectations of what students will learn and will encourage them to learn quickly and securely, while being sympathetic to all abilities.
+- We will set the highest expectations of what students will learn and will encourage them to learn quickly and securely, while being sympathetic to all abilities.
+We will encourage students to challenge themselves, and always push themselves to be even better.
 Students who need additional support will be quickly identified and provided with timely and effective intervention to help them make rapid progress.
-Creative and cultural education will be seen as just as important as traditional academic subjects.
-Art, design and technology, and music will be taught to both appreciate the achievements of others, discover their own creative abilities, and develop their transferrable skills such as teamwork and resilience.
-Compulsory enrichment activities will ensure that all students participate in the arts and high-quality performances will showcase our students’ hard work and talent.
+Success (both academic and personal) will be rewarded and celebrated publicly.

-At The Swan School, personal development will be valued just as highly as academic achievement.
-We will have dedicated pastoral teams of both teaching and non-teaching staff who will promote a culture of kindness throughout the school.
+- At The Swan School, kindness will be our most important value.
+Our students will be kind to themselves and one another.
+We will have strong pastoral teams of both teaching and non-teaching staff who will promote a culture of kindness throughout the school.
 All staff will ensure that students feel supported and any unkind behaviour such as bullying is swiftly and effectively dealt with.

 Kay Wood Short Biography